 Professor Simon Skene

-Prof Skene's appointment at University of Surrey combines the role of Director of the Clinical Trials Unit (CTU) and Clinical Research Facility (CRF) with leadership in statistics to support decision based practice in medicine.
-He is additionally Head of Department of Clinical and Experimental Medicine which brings together the CTU, CRF and Surrey Sleep Research Centre (SSRC) with complementary sections comprising Research Design Service - South East (RDS SE; Surrey Hub), Surrey Health Economics Centre (SHEC), Clinical Medicine and Statistical Multi-Omics.
-The department is dedicated to academic excellence in education and the delivery of clinical research in health and disease.
+Prof Skene's appointment at University of Surrey combines the role of Director of the Clinical Trials Unit (CTU) with leadership in statistics to support decision based-practice in health and medicine.
+He is additionally Head of Department of Clinical and Experimental Medicine which brings the Clinical Trials Unit together with Surrey Clinical Research Facility and Surrey Sleep Research Centre in the newly refurbished Clinical Research Building.

 View Prof Skene's academic profile here.

 Dr Agnieszka Michael MBBS PhD MRCP

 Dr Michael qualified in medicine from Wroclaw University in Poland in 1994 and received a doctorate in cancer gene therapy from St George’s, University of London in 2006.
 She trained in Medical Oncology at the Royal Marsden Hospital, St George’s Hospital, London, and Guys and Thomas’s Hospital.
 She has been working at the University of Surrey since 2008, and is a Clinical Reader in Medical Oncology.
 She also works as a Consultant Medical Oncologist at the Royal Surrey County Hospital.
 Dr Michael’s key research specialities are in the areas of Ovarian Cancer and urological malignancies .